Serg2404/Latch-Tech-Challenge/README.md

   - If the product count is above the threshold, the **Server-Side Filtering** strategy is used.

 The service makes use of two different implementations (strategies) of filtering logic but presents a unified API to the component, making it easier to maintain and extend.

+### Deployment:
+The frontend is deployed to: [https://latch-tech-challenge.onrender.com/](https://latch-tech-challenge-fe.onrender.com)

 ---